Kansas King Buck

 Travis Smola

-According to an article from North American Whitetail's Dick Idol in 1994, the story of the Kansas King began in the fall of 1992.
+According to an article from North American Whitetail's Dick Idol in 1994, the story of the Kansas King began two seasons prior, in the fall of 1992.
 At the time, the James Jordan buck held the typical world record crown and would for another year until Milo Hanson dropped his monster that November.
 Details on the full story of the King are a little vague, but we know at least one bowhunter knew about and pursued this monster near Liberal, Kansas, in 1992.
 We also know the hunter saw the buck several times.
-The beast just never closed the distance and offered a clear shot.
+The hunter never got a clear shot at the King.

 Fast-forward to the spring of 1993.
-This is where the story gets even murkier.
-Mainly because Idol states that the hunter who pursued the buck is the one who found the sheds, but if you start digging around, you'll find there's another story of how the buck's crown was discovered.
-The story goes that a rancher was checking on one of his stock tanks when he spotted the antlers nearby.
+This is where the story diverges.
+Idol states that the hunter who pursued the buck is the one who found the sheds, but there is also another origin story of how the buck's crown was discovered.
+So it goes with legends.
+There are often multiple versions of how they came to be.
+The second version of the story is that a rancher was checking on one of his stock tanks when he spotted the antlers nearby.
 This rancher clearly was not a hunter because he left the antlers behind.
 It is rumored the rancher's son was the one who later realized the significance and retrieved them.
 Thus, the whitetail world got a glimpse at what might have been.

 The two matched sides of the Kansas King show he was a nearly perfect 6x6, although Idol notes the buck had snapped off his G1 and G2 tines on his left side at some point during the rut.
 A taxidermist later recreated these tines and repaired them based on a description by the hunter who pursued the animal.